Our winter libraryA selection of poems that we think are perfect to read in winter

 Every day is a fresh beginning, Listen my soul to the glad refrain.
 And, spite of old sorrows And older sinning, Troubles forecasted And possible pain, Take heart with the day and begin again.
 Susan Coolidge (1835-1905) Nightfall

 Look up...
 From bleakening hills Blows doen the light first breath Of wintry wind... look up, and scent The snow!
-Adelaide Crapsey (1878–1914) Thaw
+Adelaide Crapsey (1878–1914) So Breaks The Sun

 Over the land freckled with snow half-thawed The speculating rooks at their nests cawed And saw from elm-tops, delicate as flowers of grass, What we below could not see, Winter pass.
-Edward Thomas (1878-1917) The Gulls
+Edward Thomas (1878-1917) From The Garden (From Gilbert)

 Soft is the sky in the mist-kirtled east, Light is abroad on the sea, All of the heaven with silver is fleeced, Holding the sunrise in fee.
 Lo! with a flash and uplifting of wings Down where the long ripples break, Cometh a bevy of glad-hearted things, 'Tis morn, for the gulls are awake.
 Lucy Maud Montgomery (1874-1942) The Herding